 Dr Nathalie Fernández

 Nathalie is an epidemiologist and environmental health professional.
 Her research interests are mainly focused on infectious diseases, epidemiology, and implementation research.
 She has expertise in viral hepatitis, tuberculosis, SARS-CoV-2, and evidence synthesis.
-She is finishing her PhD in Epidemiology at the Medical School Hannover (MHH) in collaboration with the Helmholtz Centre for Infection Research (HZI), Germany.
-She is working at ISPM since 2022 and is supporting Cancer and HIV, Hepatitis, and Tuberculosis research teams.
+Nathalie joined ISPM in 2022 after completing her PhD in Epidemiology at the Medical School Hannover (MHH) in collaboration with the Helmholtz Centre for Infection Research (HZI), Germany.
+She currently supports research teams working on Cancer, HIV, Hepatitis, and Tuberculosis.

 Data Manager, UCT